Rocco-Gossmann/GoWas/Documentation/reference/Bitmap.md

 ) *Bitmap
 ```

-These 2 are less meant to be used directly.
+These 2 are not meant to be used directly for now.

 Instead you should create your Bitmaps via the
-[png2gowasbmp.go](./tools/png2gowasbmp.go) Tool in this repos `tools` folder
+[png2gowasbmp.go](../tools/png2gowasbmp.go) Tool in this repos `tools` folder